 WikipediaVision is a visualization of edits to the English (and the German, French, Spanish, Swedish) Wikipedia, almost the same time as they happen.
-The idea came after seeing flickrvision and twittervision, both created by Dave Troy.
+The idea came after seeing the "flickrvision" and "twittervision" projects, both created by Dave Troy.
 WikipediaVision, however, was designed and implemented by me alone.

 There is a public page on wikipedia that is automatically updated and contains all the recent edits, as well as the user name or IP address of anyone who edits an article.

-There are open APIs for translating IP addresses to their corresponding geographical locations, such as hostip.info or GoNew's IP to country service for online geolocation.
-Currently I am using a database available from MaxMind.
+There are available APIs and databases for translating IP addresses to their corresponding geographical locations, such as hostip.info.
+Currently WPV uses a database available from MaxMind.

 No. They are just as accurate as the services above.
 Some of the locations can be mistaken, for some addresses only the country name is found, for others the location can not be found at all.

-No. First of all, edits on wikipedia happen at a faster rate, than what is comfortably readable, so I have to skip some of them.
-Second, a good part of the edits are done by registered users.
-Their IP address is protected by wikipedia, therefore I could only display anonymous edits.
+No. First of all, edits on wikipedia happen at a faster rate than what is comfortably readable, so I have to skip some of them.
+Second, a good part of the edits are done by registered users, whose IP address is not available.
+Only anonymous edits are displayed.
 Thirdly, those edits, where the IP address could not be located are skipped.
 Fourth, edits that are similar or identical to recent edits are often skipped.
 This still leaves more than enough to be visualized.

 No. There are many biases introduced.
 We only see anonymous edits.
 We only see edits from IP addresses that could be located.
 If the location found is very generic (such as European Union), then it is not visualized at all.
-Hopefully WikipediaVision still captures a general sense of what people are thinking about all over the world.
+Hopefully WikipediaVision still captures a general sense of which articles people are editing around the world.

 László Kozma, I